 Water is something we need every day in our lives.
 It's also a valuable resource that we should never waste.
 Avoiding waste means being aware of how we use water and taking advantage of water-efficient appliances and fixtures.

-You can take action to use water wisely at home whether you’re buying, selling or renovating, and especially when building or renovating.
-The decisions you make will affect your water usage for many years to come.
+You can take action to use water wisely at home whether you're renting, buying, selling, building or renovating.
+The decisions you make could affect your water usage for many years to come.

 What is water efficiency?